Close

 Similar articles to this

-• Schema is a big, quick win for SEO
+• Why is Schema a big, quick win for SEO?

 Schema (structured markup) lights the way for Google bots at the confluence of creative content and technical SEO.
 Here’s how to max it for SERPs and traffic.